 Options Trading Fees

-Personally, options trading isn’t really my thing, but the RBC Direct Investing options trading fees follow the same philosophy as their stock trading fees.
+Options trading isn’t really my thing, but the RBC Direct Investing options trading fees follow the same philosophy as their stock trading fees.
 Most people are looking at $9.95 per trade + $1.25 contract fee.
-If you make 150+ trades they’ll let you take three bucks off the per trade rate.

-Most options traders who I know are substantially more active in their account than everyday ETF index investors, and so this fee difference versus low-cost discount brokerages might be more important to them.
+Most options traders are substantially more active in their account than everyday ETF index investors, so these fees really add up in comparison to low-cost discount brokerages.

 RBC Direct Investing Account Types: TFSA, RRSP, Non-Registered